piensaenpixel/cuentas-anuales/cuentas/notas-estados-en.md

     - The first line are integrated by the business units, which are responsible for identifying risks associated with their processes and to execute the controls established to mitigate them.

     - The second line comprises the specialized control units (Legal Compliance, Global Accounting & Information Management/Internal Financial Control, Internal Risk Control, IT Risk, Fraud & Security, and Operations Control among others).

-    - This second line defines the models and control policies under their areas of responsibility and monitors the design and the correct implementation and effectiveness of the controls
+This second line defines the models and control policies under their areas of responsibility and monitors the design and the correct implementation and effectiveness of the controls.

     - The third line is the Internal Audit unit, which conducts an independent review of the model, verifying the compliance and effectiveness of the model.